-Tammy Hembrow Puts On Sexy Display In Tiny Pink Crop Top And Matching Booty Shorts
+Tammy Hembrow Puts On Sexy Display In Tiny, Pink Crop Top And Matching Booty Shorts

 Tammy Hembrow is sizzling in her latest Instagram update.

-As fans of the YouTube star know, Hembrow is wildly popular on social media and she boasts an impressive following of over 9.6 million on Instagram alone.
-The fitness enthusiast is known for showing off her flawless figure to fans in a number of sexy ensembles including bikinis, workout gear, and just about everything else.
+As fans of the YouTube star know, Hembrow is wildly popular on social media, and she boasts an impressive following of over 9.6 million on Instagram alone.
+The fitness enthusiast is known for showing off her flawless figure to fans in a number of sexy ensembles, including bikinis, workout gear, and just about everything else.
 In the latest update, the mother of two strikes a sexy pose on her bed.

-In the new, NSFW shot — the blonde bombshell poses on her bed with a bunch of furry pillows just behind her.
+In the new, NSFW shot, the blonde bombshell poses on her bed with a bunch of furry pillows just behind her.
 Hembrow wears her long, blonde locks up in a high half-ponytail while also donning a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
 Tammy purses her lips and looks directly into the camera while putting one hand in her hair and holding the other by her legs.

 The 25-year-old shows off her flawless figure in a matching, pink two-piece set.
 The top of the shirt leaves little to be desired as it hits just below her chest and shows off her toned and tanned abs.
 The bottom of the ensemble matches the top perfectly, while also showing off her long and lean stems.
-Within a short time of the post going live, it’s earned the bombshell a ton of attention with over 199,000 likes as well as upwards of 700 comments.
+Within a short time of the post going live, it’s earned the bombshell a ton of attention with over 199,000 likes as well as upward of 700 comments.

 Some fans took to the photo to gush over Tammy’s amazing body while countless others simply chimed in to let her know that they’re huge fans.
 A few others had no words for the jaw-dropping post and opted to comment with emoji instead.